roengle/VexInfo/README.md

 VexInfo is made to allow for data of VEX EDR teams to be easily accesable.
 Currently, it can take a [RobotEvents](https://robotevents.com) URL of a VEX EDR tournament, and compile statistics for each team competing.

+# Motivation

+The motivation for this project came from a problem that would come up whever scouting out tournaments was being discussed--a way to access statistics for the teams present.
+Seeing that there wasn't another project to take on this task, I took on the challenge of making my first program that would actually be useful.

 ## How it Works

  1) Given a [RobotEvents](https://robotevents.com) URL, the program acquires the events *SKU*, which looks like `RE-VRC-XX-XXXX`.